telepresenceio/telepresence/install/migrate-from-legacy.md

 Please see [the Telepresence quick start](../../quick-start/) for an introduction to running intercepts and [the intercept reference doc](../../reference/intercepts/) for a deep dive into intercepts.

-## Using legacy Telepresence Commands
+## Using legacy Telepresence commands

 First please ensure you've [installed Telepresence](../).